Technical SEO & Performance | Module 5

 Target file sizes:

-• Icons/small images: Under 50KB
+• Icons/small images: under 50 KB

 Do this:

-• Update the link to the correct URL
+• Updating the URL

-• Remove the broken link entirely
+• Removing the link

 What's Next: Technical SEO Is Ongoing